Best Sleeping Bag | UK 2025

 Fill - 900-Fill Power European Goose Down

-Overall - A sleeping bag for weight-conscious adventurers
+Overall - The sleeping bag for weight-conscious backpackers

 The North Face Blue Kazoo